Ghosts of Papua New Guinea

 While most of the 150-plus tribes on the island are as colorful as the exotic birds with which they share the jungle, the Mud Men are the least adorned.
 When they appear, smeared neck to toe with white clay, they keep to a single file, walking glacially slow, every tendon of their whippet-like bodies taut as their bowstrings, constantly looking left, right, behind, ready for anything.
 Some have arrows nocked in their bows while others have spears and clubs.
 Some wear red-painted bamboo on their fingers, extending for several inches and filed to a razor point, like giant claws.
 There is no talking; even those watching them are silent.

 The Mud Men have been highly romanticized in literature, often as the noble savage, but they are quite simply connected to the earth in the most basic way.
-While many tribal people use smeared mud to go to war, the Asaro wear it to avoid battle.
+While many tribal people use smeared mud to go to war, the Asaro tribe wears it to avoid battle.
 Their prowess as warriors has always been inflated, and although literature and legend have ascribed them special martial powers, their only real advantage in a battle is their fiercely scary appearance.
 If you can generate fear, you do not have to go to war.

 The Asaro, also known as the Holosa (which translates literally as “ghosts”), range throughout the area of Goroka, in Papua New Guinea’s Eastern Highlands.
 The village I visited sat on a wind-blown, dust-filled plain, populated by a few woven bamboo huts and one brand new aluminum home for the local government official.
 The large communal square was packed earth from centuries of dancing feet, while the concrete vault that held the remains of “the ultimate chief,” lay under a twisted tin roof that looked like a Winnebago had just pulled out of its stall.
 It was the kind of place safari buses unwittingly pass by, only learning later that they just missed the island’s most famous inhabitants.